MicahKezar/Cisco-IOS-XE-NotepadPlusPlus-Dark-Mode/README.md

 > This is a fork of the original Syntax Highlighting project made by [Tes3awy](https://github.com/Tes3awy).
 I only reskinned it.
 His project can be found [here](https://github.com/Tes3awy/Cisco-IOS-XE-NotepadPlusPlus-Syntax-Highlight).
 > Additionally, the original files have been added to this repo fork.

-The syntax highlighting found in the original project's [.xml file](https://github.com/Tes3awy/Cisco-IOS-XE-NotepadPlusPlus-Syntax-Highlight/blob/main/Cisco_IOS_XE_byOsamaAbbas.udl.xml) is absolutely incredible.
+The syntax highlighting UDL found in the original project's [.xml file](https://github.com/Tes3awy/Cisco-IOS-XE-NotepadPlusPlus-Syntax-Highlight/blob/main/Cisco_IOS_XE_byOsamaAbbas.udl.xml) is absolutely incredible.
 However, as someone who uses Dark Mode on every application, the color conflict was too hard to read.
 As a result, I revised/reskinned the original .xml file to allow for dark mode compatability / readability.

 ## Revised setup instructions from the original project:
 After Installing [NotePad++](https://notepad-plus-plus.org/downloads/), place the `Cisco_IOS_XE_Dark_Mode_byMicahKezar.udl.xml` file within the `%AppData%\Notepad++\userDefineLangs` folder, and restart NotePad++.